ibm-cloud-docs/virtualization/advanced-single-site-vmware-reference-architecturesoftlayer.md

 The storage environment is configured to support NFS volumes.

+### Before you begin
+* Navigate to your console's device menu.
+For more information, see [Navigating to devices](/docs/infrastructure/virtualization?topic=virtual-servers-navigating-devices).
+* Ensure you have any necessary account permissions and device access.
+Only the account owner, or a user with the **Manage Users** classic infrastructure permission, can adjust the permissions.

+For more information about permissions, see [Classic infrastructure permissions](/docs/iam?topic=iam-infrapermission#infrapermission) and [Managing device access](/docs/vsi?topic=virtual-servers-managing-device-access).

 ## Step 1 Ordering primary public and private VLANs
 {: #step-1-ordering-primary-public-and-private-vlans}